19 Unique Places To Visit In Venice You Will Love

 Lazzaretto Nuovo

+Some islands used to be refuges for plague victims.
+Two locations, the Lazzaretto Vecchio and the Lazzaretto Nuovo, were created for this purpose: thousands of people were sent and buried during the plague outbreaks between 1400 and 1600.
 Thanks to a restoration of the Lazzaretto Nuovo island, you can now visit the museums and most archaeological sites that show this island’s odd history.
 Lazaretto Nuovo is also known as the home of Venice’s Vampire after a woman’s skull was found in one of the plague graves.
 You can go to Lazzaretto Nuovo from Venice by ferry no. 13.

 Sant’Erasmo

-Being the Sant’Erasmo island flat and sparsely populated, dotted with farmhouses, fields and gardens, it’s an excellent site for a walking or biking adventure along the island shore and on the inland paths and rural lanes.
+This is the largest and greenest island in the Venice Lagoon, and it supplies most of Venice’s agricultural produce.
+Itโs ideal for visiting Venice in summer to sunbathe and stop at the Lido and Murano.
+The Sant’Erasmo island is flat and sparsely populated, dotted with farmhouses, fields, and gardens.
+It’s an excellent site for a walking or biking adventure along the island shore and on the inland paths and rural lanes.
 You can get there on the ferry 13 or 18 from Fondamente Nove.

 La Certosa

 The Certosa island is the closest to Venice’s main island.
-You can also stay overnight in the hotel—an attractive Church, Sant’Andrea Apolosto, dated back to 1492 with Tintoretto and Tiziano’s artworks.
-Since 1985 a restoration program has made it possible to reopen it to the public with a refurbished marina that hosts over 120 sailing boats.
+You can also stay overnight in the hotelโan attractive Church, SantโAndrea Apolosto, dated back to 1492 and featuring Tintoretto and Tiziano’s artwork.
+Since 1985, a restoration program has made it possible to reopen it to the public, and a refurbished marina hosts over 120 sailing boats.
+A hotel, a restaurant, a cafe, and picnic areas among reed beds and fields are beloved by the local Venetians, who come to hide from the hordes of people visiting Venice.

 San Servolo Insane Asylum Museum

-There is also an anatomical room with a collection of skulls and brains and the Apothecary room displaying over 200 pharmaceutical vases in different sizes and shapes.
+If you want to visit another unique place in Venice, visit the Insane Asylum Museum on San Servolo Island.
+This permanent exhibition has a rare collection of the finds, objects, and documents of the city’s former mental institution, marking the island’s history from 1700 to 1978.
+There is also an anatomical room with a collection of skulls and brains, and the Apothecary room displaying over 200 pharmaceutical vases in different sizes and shapes.
 Next to this unique museum, you can visit the old convent and walk in the beautiful park surrounding today’s modern congress and cultural centre.
+You can reach San Servolo Island by boat n0โ20 from San Zaccaria, the waterfront adjacent to San Marco Square.

 San Giorgio Maggiore